GrieferAtWork/KOSmk4/readme.md

 I mean seriously: Even when you scoure the osdev wiki you'll come across references to [VisualGDB and VisualKernel](https://wiki.osdev.org/Kernel_Debugging), so I really don't understand who wrote that recommendataion. - I don't think any of us bare-metal, kernel-development enthusiats (especially newcomers who could use a real, and simple to use integrated debugging experience the most) would be willing to pay that much...

-Anyways. - Even though practically no documentation on this feature of Visual Studio (which you can get the Community Edition of for free by the way), I managed to get it working through trial an error.
+Anyways. - Even though practically no documentation on this feature of Visual Studio (which you can get the Community Edition of for free by the way) exists, I managed to get it working through trial an error.

 And if you don't like Visual Studio (or aren't using Windows) I do know for a fact that Visual Studio Code also includes functionality for connecting to a GDB client/stub when you start diving into extensions